LDevs-Team/DiSH/README.md

 ## Contributing
 This program follow the conventional commit standard and, when you open a PR, you should follow the conventional commit standard to avoid you PR not being merged.
 All PR's should be squashed and merged to keep the commit history clean

-## Pak usage
-Pak has been removed.
-Do not talk about it.
-It does not work lol